nf-core/sarek/docs/output.md

 The CSV files are auto-generated and can be used by Sarek for further processing and/or variant calling.

-See the [`--input`](usage.md#--input) section in the usage documentation for further reading and documentation on how to make the most of them.
+See the [`input`](usage#input-sample-sheet-configurations) section in the usage documentation for further reading and documentation on how to make the most of them.

 <details markdown="1">
 <summary>Output files:</summary>